raystack/depot/docs/sinks/bigquery.md

 To have time based partitioning protobuf `Timestamp` as field is needed on the protobuf message.
 The protobuf field will be used as partitioning column on table creation.
 The time partitioning type that is currently supported is `DAY` partitioning.

-## Kafka Metadata
+## Metadata

-For data quality checking purpose sometimes kafka metadata need to be added on the record.
-When `SINK_BIGQUERY_METADATA_NAMESPACE` is configured kafka metadata column will be added, here is the list of kafka metadata column to be added :
+For data quality checking purpose sometimes some metadata need to be added on the record. if `SINK_BIGQUERY_ADD_METADATA_ENABLED` is true then the metadata will be added.
+`SINK_BIGQUERY_METADATA_NAMESPACE` is used for another namespace to add columns if namespace is empty, the metadata columns will be added in the root level.
+`SINK_BIGQUERY_METADATA_COLUMNS_TYPES` is set with kafka metadata column and their type, An example of metadata columns that can be added for kafka records.

 | Fully Qualified Column Name | Type | Modifier |
 | --- | ----------- | ------- |